Magnum

 Your Inspector has exceeded the minimum requirements.
 Click HERE.

-Your inspector has also passed the latest course and exam for the newly released 1802 form:
+Your inspector has also passed the latest course and exam for the 1802 form:

 Your inspector is also licensed by the State of Florida.
 License number: HI591